 Temperatures that are too high or too low will adversely affect plant growth and fruit production.
 Hence these two factors are usually treated under the one heading.

-A heating system should be designed to provide an even temperature, ‘ thermostatically controlled, throughout the cropping space.
+‘ thermostatically controlled, throughout the cropping space.
 Trials are going on to determine the optimum temperature for satisfactory plant growth, both vegetative and fruiting.

 Experiments indicate that from planting to picking the day temperatures in unheated houses should be between 21 ° and 24°C. After picking has begun they should be reduced to between 18° and 21 °C. This should improve the late yields and reduce any humidity problems, but it can only be managed with careful ventilation and (usually) by planting in late summer, late winter, or early spring.